Michael Toglia: Professional career

-Toglia was considered one of the top prospects for the 2019 Major League Baseball draft.
-He was re-selected by the Colorado Rockies with the 23rd overall pick, and signed for $2.7 million.
-After signing, he was assigned to the Boise Hawks of the Class A Short Season Northwest League with whom he spent all of his first professional season.
-Over 41 games, he slashed .248/.369/.483 (.852 OPS) with nine home runs and 26 RBIs.
+Colorado Rockies

-Toglia did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Toglia was considered one of the top prospects for the 2019 Major League Baseball (MLB) draft.
+The Colorado Rockies selected him again, with the 23rd overall pick, and he signed for $2.7 million.
+He played that summer for the Boise Hawks of the Low-A Northwest League.
+Over 41 games, he slashed .248/.369/.483 with nine home runs and 26 RBI.

-To begin the 2021 season, he was assigned to the Spokane Indians of the High-A West.
-In June, Toglia was selected to play in the All-Star Futures Game at Coors Field.
+Toglia did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+To begin the 2021 season, Toglia was assigned to the Spokane Indians of the High-A West.
+In June, he was selected for the All-Star Futures Game at Coors Field.
 After slashing .234/.333/.465 with 17 home runs, 66 RBI, and seven stolen bases over 74 games in Spokane, he was promoted to the Hartford Yard Goats of the Double-A Northeast on August 2.
-Over 41 games with Hartford, he slashed .217/.331/.406 with five home runs and 18 RBIs.
-He was selected to play in the Arizona Fall League for the Salt River Rafters after the season where he was named to the Fall Stars game.
+Over 41 games with Hartford, he slashed .217/.331/.406 with five home runs and 18 RBI.
+He the played in the Arizona Fall League for the Salt River Rafters after the season and was named to the Fall Stars game.

-He returned to Hartford to begin the 2022 season.
-Over 97 games with the Yard Goats, he slashed .234/.339/.466 with 23 homers.
-In early August, he was promoted to the Albuquerque Isotopes of the Triple-A Pacific Coast League.
+Toglia returned to Hartford to begin the 2022 season.
+Over 97 games with the Yard Goats, he slashed .234/.339/.466 with 23 home runs.
+In early August, Toglia was promoted to the Albuquerque Isotopes of the Triple-A Pacific Coast League.